rebbix/rebbix.github.io/_team/2017-01-01-separator.md

 type: "separator"
 ---
 # 2017
-Winter is coming, but we have a fireplace so we don't care
+Winter is coming, but we have a fireplace so we don't care.